KenKundert/engfmt/README.rst

 Physical Constants
 ------------------

-The Quantity class also supports a small number of physical constants (you can modify the source code if you would like to add more).
+The Quantity class also supports a small number of physical constants.

 Plank's constant: